 How to access the indexes

-Log into Ancestry using your library card and PIN numbers.
-Remember not to include the LDP or leave any spaces between the digits.
+To access Ancestry you must now visit a library or community hub.
+Free remote access has now ended.
 The easiest way to get to a specific birth, marriage or death index is to scroll to the bottom of the Ancestry home page and look under Quick Links.
 The birth, marriage and death indexes are each split into two databases, one covering 1837-1915 and the other covering 1916-2005.
 If you are sure of when an event took place you can select which database to search, but if the date is unknown then it is best to search both databases.
 Alternatively, perform a general search on the home page and narrow down your search by category once you see how many results there are.

 There are a couple of free websites that also have birth, marriage and death indexes.
 Try YorkshireBMD for Yorkshire specific indexes or UKBMD which acts as a gateway to hundreds of local indexes.
 FreeBMD also has indexes, but each of the free websites is still transcribing records so are not quite as comprehensive as the Ancestry indexes.

-Good luck with your research and, as always, please contact the Local and Family History Library with any queries or access difficulties – email@example.com or leave us a voicemail on 0113 378 6982.
+Good luck with your research and, as always, please contact the Local and Family History Library with any queries or access difficulties – firstname.lastname@example.org or on 0113 378 6982.